Asd1agd/Anscer_project_repo/README.md

 ros2 launch turtlebot3_navigation2 navigation2.launch.py

-Once all nodes are launched, your project will visualize and save the robot's trajectory in RViz2.
+Once all nodes are launched, your project will simulate the robot and visualize/save its trajectory in RViz2.
 🧠 Functionality
 🛤️ Real-time Trajectory Saving (Service 1)

-The node trajectory_publisher_saver.py subscribes to /odom, saves the robot's path in real-time, and publishes:
+The node trajectory_publisher_saver.py:

+    Subscribes to /odom

+    Continuously saves position and orientation data

+    Publishes:

-    Line Strip markers
+        Line Strip markers (path trace)

-    Arrow markers representing heading
+        Arrow markers (heading direction)

-It provides a ROS 2 service save_trajectory where you can specify how many seconds back you want the path saved.
+It provides a ROS 2 service named /save_trajectory which allows you to save the trajectory of the robot from a specified number of seconds in the past.
-📦 Service Request Format:

-    Type: TimeInSec.srv
+📦 Service: TimeInSec.srv

-    Request field: float32 time_sec
+    Request: float32 time_sec

-A CSV file gets saved at:
+    Saves to:
     /home/asd/ros2_ws7/trajectories/trajectory_<timestamp>_<duration>s.csv

-📈 Trajectory Loading and Visualization (Service 2)
+📈 Load and Visualize Saved Trajectories (Service 2)

-The node trajectory_visualizer.py offers a service named load_trajectory_csv that takes a file path to a saved CSV and publishes its contents as:
+The node trajectory_visualizer.py:

+    Loads CSV files saved using the previous service

+    Publishes trajectory data as:

         A Line Strip

-    Directional Arrows
+        Directional Arrows (heading)

-This is useful for analyzing past paths, debugging, or evaluating navigation performance.
-📦 Service Request Format:
+Useful for:

+    Playback of previous routes

+    Evaluation

+    Debugging

-    Type: CsvPath.srv
+📦 Service: CsvPath.srv

-    Request field: string filepath
+    Request: string filepath

-Once loaded, markers are continuously published on the topic /loaded_trajectory_markers.
+    Publishes to: /loaded_trajectory_markers

 📂 Trajectory CSV Format

 Each saved CSV includes:

 time_sec,x,y,z,w
-1612381835.23,1.23,0.45,0.00,[0.0, 0.0, 0.0, 1.0]
+1612381835.23,1.23,0.45,0.00,1.00
 ...

-Where:

-    x, y, z = Position
+    x, y, z: Position

-    w = Orientation quaternion [x, y, z, w]
+    w: Orientation (quaternion)

 🙋 Support